kogcyc/files/backup/readme.md

 ## MacOS version

-The MacOS version skips .DS_Store files as well as .local and .cache. .DS_Store files are hidden metadata files automatically created by Finder in every folder.
+The MacOS version skips `.DS_Store` files as well as `.local` and `.cache`. `.DS_Store` files are hidden metadata files automatically created by Finder in every folder.
 They store view preferences (icon positions, sorting order, etc.) and are not necessary for backup.

 ## Usage